 What is the UK live music census?

-The UK’s first ever live music census – a ‘Springwatch’ for live music.
-The Census covers all genres and we take a broad definition of live music to include events featuring DJs.
+The UK’s first ever live music census, covering all genres and taking a broad definition of live music to include events featuring DJs.

-A nationwide online survey for musicians, venues, promoters and audiences is open and collecting data until 31 May.
-We hope the survey – a UK and world first – will help measure live music’s cultural and economic value, discover what challenges the industry is facing, and inform policy to help it flourish.
+A nationwide online survey for musicians, venues, promoters and audiences is a UK and world first that will help measure live music’s cultural and economic value, discover what challenges the industry is facing, and inform policy to help it flourish.

 Which survey should I take?